How to do the Stinson Walk in the Gold Coast Hinterland

 The story captured the attention of Australians back in 1937 and remains legendary today.

 Why do the Stinson Walk?

-It’s a pretty advanced hike, so you’ll also gain serious hiker cred for having done it.
-It’s physically and navigationally difficult.
+The Stinson Walk is a pretty advanced hike (both physically and navigationally), so you’ll gain serious hiker cred for doing it.

 Highlights of the walk

-Finally, you can put your blistered, bloated feet in the creek!
+Finally, put your blistered, bloated feet in the creek!
 Follow the creek down to get to Christmas Creek Rd.

 How hardcore do you want to make this?

 Can you slog close to 40km in a day, challenging the very definition of a ‘day’ hike?
 Or would you prefer to split it up into a weekender?